karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 # **dotCover**

 dotCover is a .NET Code Coverage tool (among other features) developed by Jetbrains.
-It integrates with Visual Studio if you have a JetBrains license, but it is also available as a free [.NET CLI global tool](https://www.nuget.org/packages/JetBrains.dotCover.CommandLineTools).
+It integrates with Visual Studio (if you have a JetBrains license), but it is also available as a free [.NET CLI global tool](https://www.nuget.org/packages/JetBrains.dotCover.CommandLineTools).

 You can install it using the following .NET CLI command:
 - ``dotnet tool install --global JetBrains.dotCover.CommandLineTools``

 One advantage of ``dotCover`` over the previously discussed Data Collectors is its ability to generate a human-readable report right away.
-With ``Coverlet`` or the .NET native collector, you initially get a Code Coverage report in Cobertura XML format, JSON, or Coverage file, and you need a secondary tool to make it human-readable (Visual Studio, report generator tool, etc).
+With Coverlet or the .NET native collector, you initially get a Code Coverage report in Cobertura XML format, JSON or Coverage file, and you need a secondary tool to make it human-readable (Visual Studio, report generator tool, etc).

 To collect Code Coverage with dotCover, run the following command:
 - ``dotnet dotcover cover-dotnet --output=coverage.html --reporttype=HTML -- test ./test/StrategyPatternWithDIExamples.Tests/StrategyPatternWithDIExamples.Tests.csproj``

 ![code-coverage-dotcover-run](/img/code-coverage-dotcover-run.png)

 With the ``reporttype`` option, we set the Code Coverage report to HTML.
-So, once the command has finished, a comprehensive HTML coverage report will be created for us. ``dotCover`` is capable of creating the coverage report in other formats apart from HTML, such as JSON, XML, DetailedXML, NDependXML, SummaryXML, FileCoverageXML, and FileCoverageJson.
+So, once the command has finished, a comprehensive HTML coverage report will be created for us.

+``dotCover`` is capable of creating the coverage report in other formats apart from HTML, such as JSON, XML, DetailedXML, NDependXML, SummaryXML, FileCoverageXML, and FileCoverageJson.

 The following screenshot shows an example of the generated Code Coverage HTML report.